MatiasBunsterRaby/MatiasBunsterRaby/README.md

 ## Hi there, welcome to my GitHub profile 👋

-I'm Matías, currently pursuing a Magister in Data Science.
-Specialized in advanced data analytics, Machine Learning, Deep Learning and NLP.
-Passionate about how technology can help businesses succeed.
+I'm Matías, currently pursuing a Master's in Data Science.
+I specialize in advanced data analytics, Machine Learning, Deep Learning, and NLP.
+I'm passionate about how technology can help businesses succeed.

 I'm interested in joining a team that shares the same passion.

-If you are interested in working together, feel free to drop me a line at matias.bunster@grancapital.cl.
+If you're interested in working together, feel free to drop me a line at matias.bunster@grancapital.cl."**

 <!--
 **MatiasBunsterRaby/MatiasBunsterRaby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.